 - 1. Select Computer > More Applications. - 2.
-In the left pane, click System, and then click the TouchPad icon - 3.
-On the Device Settings tab, click the device, and then click Settings. - 4.
+In the left pane, click System, and then click the TouchPad icon in the right pane. - On the Device Settings tab, click the device, and then click Settings. - 4.
 Select the check box next to the gesture that you want to turn on or off. - 5.
 Click Apply, and then click OK.